 - Draft your advocacy goals, too.
 What pieces of legislation or regulation do you care about?
 What type of engagement will you need?
 Believe it or not, most advocacy and public affairs programs don’t have stated goals.
 According to the Public Affairs Council’s State of Corporate Public Affairs 2020-2021 Report, almost 70 percent of organizations do not measure their programs using informal methods.
 Don’t be one of those programs.
 You can set your objectives—even get some help—in a matter of weeks, and then go public when you are ready.
 Read our “Show the Value of your Program” whitepaper to gain more insight.The National Multiple Sclerosis Society set goals for its advocacy program, consulting with Phone2Action experts.
 It paid off.
 In the first half of 2020, engagement metrics were strong, with an average email open rate of 37 percent and a click rate of 9 percent, according to the 2020 State of Advocacy report.

 - Give your advocates a place to conduct simple actions.
 Branded action pages, action centers and action widgets—all of them mobile responsive—allow people to easily get involved.
 Signing a pledge or a petition is a good example.
-To see how Chevron has carefully built a network of employees, retirees, partners and friends of the company, download the case study.
+To see how Lime has carefully built a locally-targeted advocacy program, download the case study.

 - Motivate your advocates to take high-value actions.
 Once they have engaged on easy-to-take actions and you have their contact information, it’s time to do more serious education and make some elevated requests.
 Send them targeted campaigns with sharp design elements.
 Ask them to write letters.
 Collect personal stories.
 Done right, your supporters will generate unique and proprietary content.
 There’s no better example than the National Restaurant Association, which pushed its campaigns surrounding the pandemic far beyond its membership.
 The association motivated almost 200,000 people to take action, sending more than 500,000 messages to public officials.
 Read the case study.